vandit98/deep-learning-algorithm/Second_order_Optimisers/README.md

 __Learning Rate Decay__

-    ->Adagrad utilizes an adaptive learning rate mechanism, but the accumulated squared gradients can become very large over time.
+   Adagrad utilizes an adaptive learning rate mechanism, but the accumulated squared gradients can become very large over time.
 Consequently, the learning rates for some parameters may decay too aggressively, leading to very small effective learning rates in the later stages of training.
 This can significantly slow down the learning process.

 __Monotonically Decreasing Learning Rate__